-In the past years, only 300.000 passengers crossed the countries via the “king’s line” ((Swedisch: Kungslinjen) which is the typical German term for the traditional rail ferry route between Sassnitz/Rügen, Germany and Trelleborg, Sweden.
+In the past years, only 300.000 passengers crossed the countries via the “king’s line” ((Swedisch: Kungslinjen), which is the typical German term for the traditional rail ferry route between Sassnitz/Rügen, Germany, and Trelleborg, Sweden.
 It is named after Emperor Wilhelm II as King of Prussia and the Swedish King Gustav V. According to the association “Destination Rügen – Cruise & Ferry network” the yearly passenger potential is much higher – up to 500.000 people could have used the ferry with the right Marketing strategy and aligned timetables.

 The transformation of the ferry SASSNITZ, 2009 – 2019

 The sad peak was reached in autumn 2019.
-During the two weeks of school holidays in Germany, which is usually a popular travel season for German tourists, only 4 ferry crossings between Sassnitz and Trelleborg took place.
+During the two weeks of school holidays in Germany, which is usually a popular travel season for German tourists, only four ferry crossings between Sassnitz and Trelleborg took place.
 In the whole month of November, the passenger ferry only ran six times between Germany and Sweden.
-After that, Stena Line withdrew the ferry Sassnitz to support on the route Rostock-Trelleborg.
-Since the end of April, the ferry Sassnitz is not in service being located in Uddevalla, Sweden.
+After that, Stena Line withdrew the ferry Sassnitz to support the route Rostock-Trelleborg.
+Since the end of April, the ferry Sassnitz is not in service in Uddevalla, Sweden.